 For example, Duke Energy collected and analyzed more than five million data points to optimize their predictive maintenance and saved $130 million on its network of more than 10,000 transmission substation transformers.

-Challenges of utility data analytics
+Challenges of data analytics in the energy industry

 - Data privacy: Who has access to customer data and how is it protected

-The Intertrust utility data analytics solution
+The Intertrust Platform™ solution

 - Granular control: Secure collaboration between entities and even rivals can be achieved through adjustable access protocols.